 - Ten-year-olds are developing a strong sense of right and wrong and fairness.
 They tend to be able to work through conflicts with friends more rapidly.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your child up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.

 - Cultivate a learning mindset.
-In addition to cultivating these essential skills that lead your children to feel confident, there are beliefs and attitudes that you can promote to contribute to your child’s belief in themself.
+In addition to cultivating these essential skills that lead your child to feel confident, there are beliefs and attitudes that you can promote to contribute to your child’s belief in themself.

-- For example, when your child says “I can’t do it!” respond with:
+- For example, when your child says, “I can’t do it!” respond with: